Christian Oswald

 I am a Research Associate at the Center for Crisis Early Warning at the University of the Bundeswehr Munich, and a member of the Research School on Peace & Conflict at the Peace Research Institute Oslo.
 I earned my PhD from the Department of Political Science at Trinity College Dublin.
 In addition, I hold a B.A. and M.A. in Political Science from the University of Mannheim and an M.A. in International Relations (Research Track) from the University of Nottingham.

-My research interests are explaining and predicting political violence and instability.
-This includes, but is not limited to, terrorism & insurgencies and civil & international conflict.
-Methodologically, I am interested in both frequentist and Bayesian statistics, computational social science, and spatial analyses.
-My dissertation seeks to explain and predict the adoption, timing, and location of terrorism in civil conflicts.
-My work has been published in International Studies Quarterly and International Interactions.
-You can find preprints, supplementary materials, replication code and data for my published work on my OSF profile and Dataverse.
+My research interests are explaining and predicting political violence and instability such as violent and nonviolent conflict within and between states.
+Methodologically, I am interested in forecasting, causal inference, computational social science, and spatial analyses.
+My work has been published or is forthcoming in the Journal of Peace Research, International Studies Quarterly, and International Interactions.
+You can find preprints, supplementary materials, replication code and data for my published work on this website, my OSF profile, and my Dataverse.

 Interests